-If you haven’t read the full piece, head over to our Toiletries page where we explore in more detail.
+If you haven’t read the full piece, head over to my Toiletries page where I explore in more detail.

 Any company that sells their products in China is automatically unsuitable.
-That’s because China requires sellers to test their products on animals, by law.
-We’re hopeful that this may change in the future.
-And, as we’ve mentioned previously, both Procter & Gamble and Unilever openly admit to testing on animals, so you can avoid those companies.
+That’s because China requires sellers to test their products on animals, by law (correct Feb 2020).
+I’m hopeful that this may change in the future.
+And, as I’ve mentioned previously, both Procter & Gamble and Unilever openly admit to testing on animals, so you can avoid those companies.
 They are also ‘parent companies’ to other brands (for example, P&G owns Olay and Pantene) so be sure to check the back of packaging for their logos.

-Some cosmetics brands in the UK that we love:
+Some cosmetics brands in the UK that I love: